AlexGustafsson/homebridge-wol/README.md

 _Note: the Raspberry Pi example uses the "sshpass" package to sign in on the remote host.
 The "-oStrictHostKeyChecking=no" parameter permits any key that the host may present.
 You should be using ssh keys to authenticate yourself._

 _Note: the Macbook example uses caffeinate in order to keep the computer alive after the initial wake-up.
 See [this issue](https://github.com/AlexGustafsson/homebridge-wol/issues/30#issuecomment-368733512) for more information._

+_Note: the Windows example requires the samba-common package to be installed on the server.
+If you're on Windows 10 and you're signing in with a Microsoft account, the command should use your local username instead of your Microsoft ID (e-mail)._

 ###### Options